Highmark Stadium

-The stadium is estimated to cost $1.7 billion.
-Under an agreement with the state of New York, taxpayers will pay $850 million of the construction cost (with $600 million coming from New York State and $250 million coming from Erie County).
-With the State of New York also paying for all maintenance and repair costs once the stadium opens, it is the largest taxpayer contribution ever for an NFL facility.
-Economics professor Victor Matheson, who studies stadium subsidies, described the deal as "one of the worst stadium deals in recent memory."
+The stadium cost $1.7 billion.
+Under an agreement with the state of New York, taxpayers paid $850 million of the construction cost (with $600 million coming from New York State and $250 million coming from Erie County).
+With the State of New York paying for all maintenance and repair costs, it is the largest taxpayer contribution ever for an NFL facility.